GNOME/gtk-osx/README.md

 packages.

-Apple provided Python3 in Mac OS X 10.6 and dropped it in 10.7, so we need to arrange for Python 3 to ba available for jhbuild to build meson files with as well as meson itself.
+Apple provided Python3 in Mac OS X 10.6 and dropped it in 10.7, so we need to arrange for Python 3 to be available for jhbuild to build meson files with as well as meson itself.
 Gtk-OSX takes care of that at installation.
 It relies on two Python standard packages, [Pipenv](https://docs.pipenv.org/) and [pyenv](https://github.com/pyenv/pyenv).
-In combination they create a Python3 [virtual environment](https://docs.python.org/3/tutorial/venv.html) and populate it with to required depenedcies, the afore-mentioned meson and [six](https://pypi.org/project/six/), a python 2/3 compatibility library used by gtk-doc.
+In combination they create a Python3 [virtual environment](https://docs.python.org/3/tutorial/venv.html) and populate it with to required dependencies, the afore-mentioned meson and [six](https://pypi.org/project/six/), a python 2/3 compatibility library used by gtk-doc.